infotexture/precisely-prettier/README.md

 This project sets up formatting tools to keep your code clean and consistent, so you never have to argue about style again:

 - [Prettier](https://prettier.io) is an opinionated code formatter that enforces a consistent style by parsing your code and re-printing it with its own rules.
-- [Husky](https://github.com/typicode/husky) uses Git hooks to ensure that **Prettier** runs on all staged changes to fix files before committing.
+- [Husky](https://github.com/typicode/husky) uses Git hooks to ensure that **Prettier** runs on all staged changes to format files before committing.

 The setup described here will format DITA XML, JSON, Sass, Markdown, and YAML files, but you can adjust the settings to your own needs.